About Writer Beware

 - Lack of qualifications.
 An agent, publisher, or other purported literary professional who sets up in business without relevant training or work experience.
 Such people are often well-intentioned, but have no idea how to do the job.

 - False claims.
-Literary agents and editors who lie about their professional background.
+Literary agents and editors who lie about their credentials, accomplishments, and/or professional backgrounds.
 Literary agencies that claim sales they haven’t made.
 Publishers that make extra-contractual representations or promises (such as marketing) that they don’t fulfill.

 We also sometimes hear from writers who are angry that an agent didn’t manage to sell their manuscript, or rejected an additional manuscript, or sent a dismissive rejection letter.
 We don’t often regard issues like these as documentable complaints, because they’re general problems that anyone can encounter in the ordinary run of things (and may involve unrealistic expectations on the writer’s part).
 Multiple similar reports do sometimes add up to a pattern, and if so, we feel a warning is in order.
 But that’s not very common.